Cimmerian-Iter/Vita-troubleshooting-guide/sd2vita-and-memory-corruption/sd2vita-history.md

 **It cost 15€**

 I don't really know who decided to put that price, especially since buying a soldering kit + PCB wasn't that costly and the demand was high.
-But then again it's because the demand was high and it was a small price to pay for salvation compared to sony memory card prices.
+But then again it's because the demand was high and it was a small price to pay for salvation compared to Sony memory card prices.